Monday, November 29, 2010

 SCENE XXXIX: JULES’ TASTELESS NIGHTMARE OF AN APT. – DAY

 The Climaxing Crisis Scene where all our friends come together for a group hug.
 Odd that it should be in the worst-decorated interior in the movie.
 But first, there has to be a modicum of challenge and difficulty.
 Titmouse, Leslie, Jules and Kirbo all show up at the same time outside of Jules’ apartment.
-Titmouse sees Kevin and immediately goes into chimp-throwing-his-poop mode: “What's he doing here?
+Titmouse sees Kevin and immediately goes into chimp-throwing-poop mode: “What's he doing here?
 Did you call all your lovers?
 Will your high-school prom date be joining us too?”

 They all scamper out into the fire escape – no one has yet thought to simply leave Jules to her personal pity party until she realizes that self-drama will not get her anywhere.
 We see the drama in the blue curtains blowing in the cold breeze* and Jules, sitting on her floor in a t-shirt rocking back and forth like a mental patient.
 (I don’t think this was a cliché yet.)
 She sits next to a disconcerting giant clown head.
 Not sure what this is supposed to mean metaphorically.
 Maybe nothing.
-The whole tableau looks like a David Lynch scene.
+Maybe everything.
+But the whole tableau looks like a David Lynch scene.

 *After getting his heart broken by hotel waitress Lynn Sniderman, screenwriter Carl Kurlander tried to commit suicide by freezing himself to death in his dorm room.
 Unfortunately, his college was located in North Carolina.